 Our sponsor has agreed that it will be liable to us if and to the extent any claims by a third party (except for the Company's independent registered public accounting firm) for services rendered or products sold to us, or a prospective target business with which we have discussed entering into a transaction agreement, reduce the amount of funds in the trust account to below (1) \$10.00 per public share or (2) such lesser amount per public share held in the trust account as of the date of the liquidation of the trust account due to reductions in the value of the trust assets, in each case net of the interest which may be withdrawn to pay taxes, except as to any claims by a third party who executed a waiver of any and all rights to seek access to the trust account and except as to any claims under our indemnity of the underwriters of our initial public offering against certain liabilities, including liabilities under the Securities Act.
 Moreover, in the event that an executed waiver is deemed to be unenforceable against a third party, our sponsor will not be responsible to the extent of any liability for such third-party claims.
-We have not independently verified whether our sponsor has sufficient funds to satisfy its indemnity obligations and believe that our sponsor to reserve for such obligations, and therefore, no funds are currently set aside to cover any such obligations.
-As a result, if any such claims were successfully made against the trust account, the funds available for our initial business combination and redemptions could be reduced to less than \$10.00 per public share.
+We have not independently verified whether our sponsor has sufficient funds to satisfy its indemnity obligations and believe that our sponsor's only assets are securities of our company.
+Our sponsor may not have sufficient funds available to satisfy those obligations.
+We have not asked our sponsor to reserve for such obligations, and therefore, no funds are currently set aside to cover any such obligations.
+Our sponsor will not be reduced to less than \$10.00 per public share.
 In such event, we may not be able to complete our initial business combination, and you would receive such lesser amount per share in connection with any redemption of your public shares.
 None of our officers or directors will indemnify us for claims by third parties including, without limitation, claims by vendors and prospective target businesses.